google/WebFundamentals/src/content/en/updates/2020/06/devtools.md

 Chromium issue [#1082963](https://crbug.com/1082963)

 ### Persisting **Selected context only** settings {: #maskable-icons }

-The "**Selected context only**" settings in the Console settings will be persisted now.
+The **Selected context only** settings in Console Settings is now persisted.
 Previously the settings were reset every time you closed and reopened DevTools.

-This change makes the setting behavior consistent with other Console settings.
+This change makes the setting behavior consistent with other Console Settings options.

 ![Selected context only](/web/updates/images/2020/06/selected-context.png)